Should You Visit Ancient Volubilis? Absolutely — Here’s Why

 Visiting Morocco and wondering whether you should go out of your way to visit the Roman ruins at Volubilis?
 The answer is an easy “yes.”
 While it’s not on the beaten path — you’ll either need a tour bus or a driver from Fes — it’s entirely worth it.

-That’s a floor from what’s been dubbed the House of Venus, and it’s a depiction of Diana being surprised by Acteon while she’s bathing (all does not go well for Acteon in that story: Diana changes him into a stag, and he’s run down by his own hunting dogs).
+That’s a floor from what’s been dubbed the House of Venus, and it’s a depiction of Diana being surprised by Actaeon while she’s bathing (all does not go well for Actaeon in that story: Diana changes him into a stag, and he’s run down by his own hunting dogs).
 Other large mosaics include this scene of Orpheus playing the harp to a bunch of animals …

 … and this one that lays out the twelve labors of Hercules: